guillerglez88/csharp-multimethod/README.md

 ## Property based dispatching

-Sometimes you have an object representing a polimorphic value, wich can have only one property defined of multiple possible properties, see the example bellow.
-In this case it is usefull to dispatch on presence of value for any property.
+Sometimes you have an object representing a polymorphic value, which can have only one property defined of multiple possible properties, see the example bellow.
+In this case it is useful to dispatch on presence of value for any property.

 ```csharp
 public record ObservationValue(